How to Create a Free Living Will: Step-by-Step Guide and Resources

 What happens if I don’t have a living will?

-Without a living will, healthcare decisions may be made by family members or providers, potentially conflicting with your wishes and causing emotional burden.
+Without a living will, healthcare decisions may be made by family members or providers, potentially conflicting with your wishes and causing an emotional burden.

 Does a living will only address end-of-life care?